Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         ### **Homepage**:

-        - Whilst the Homepage is there to explain to the user who we are at Toon Bazaar and what it is we do, it serves a secondary purpose of showcasing some of our 3D cartoons.
+        - Whilst the Homepage is there to explain to the user who we are at Toon Bazaar and what it is we do; it serves a secondary purpose of showcasing some of our 3D cartoons.

         ### 3D Comic Strip